segmentio/analytics.js/README.md

 * `apiKey` - your project's API key.

 * `people` - a _boolean_ of whether you want to use Mixpanel's "People" feature.
-Only set this to `true` if you do, otherwise they'll charge you for it.
+Only set this to `true` if you do, or you might get charged for it.

 _All settings are passed directly to the second argument of Mixpanel's `init` method._